zoltanszalontay/zoltanszalontay.github.io/_posts/2020-10-26-people-counter.md

 ## Wrap-up

-The Truepositive.hu People Counter Smart Camera device is easy to deploy.
+The Truepositive.hu People Counter Smart Camera device is an obvious extension of our Fever Detector.
+The device is easy to deploy.
 It can continuously detect and track visitors and alerts when the maximum room capacity is reached.